Last updated on September 14th, 2023 at 10:51 am

 These tribes have fought against the exploitation of lumber.
 They have experienced repression and have even endured invasions since the Inca era.
 In addition, it is impossible not to admire how they have protected the Earth.
 For them, everything around us is alive and should be well protected.

-English (Around The continent by immigrants or people who learned as a second language)
+- English (Around The continent by immigrants or people who learned it as a second language)

 As you just learned, in Latin America, there is much more than Spanish and Portuguese.
 The ancient cultures of this region are impressive.
 Learning about their customs and languages can open your mind when traveling to a Latin American country.
 During your journey, you can see the incredible diversity of our people and all that it has to offer.